0x80/typescript-monorepo/README.md

 ### Design Philosophy

-This monorepo is designed around a **bundler-first approach** that prioritizes:
+This monorepo is designed around a **hybrid approach** that prioritizes:

 - **Production-ready output**: Optimized, deployable packages
 - **Clear separation of concerns**: Bundlers handle compilation, TypeScript